k98kurz/tapescript/docs.md

 ## OP_CHECK_SIG - 35 - x23

-Take a byte from the tape, interpreting as the encoded allowable sigflags; pull a value from the queue, interpreting as a VerifyKey; pull a value from the queue, interpreting as a signature; check the signature against the VerifyKey and the cached sigfields not disabled by a sig flag; put True onto the queue if verification succeeds, otherwise put False onto the queue.
+Take a byte from the tape, interpreting as the encoded allowable sigflags; pull a value from the stack, interpreting as a VerifyKey; pull a value from the stack, interpreting as a signature; check the signature against the VerifyKey and the cached sigfields not disabled by a sig flag; put True onto the stack if verification succeeds, otherwise put False onto the stack.
+Runs the signature extension plugins beforehand.

 Aliases:
 - CHECK_SIG